 Sueda’s Japanese Sweet Tapioca with Coffee Jelly

 Ramadan is a holy month each year when Muslims try to ‘elevate’ spiritually, which means worshipping and becoming closer to God.
-My goals for this Ramadan are to finish reading the holy Quran and to worship God to the best I can to get closer to him.
+My goals for this Ramadan are to finish reading the holy Quran and to worship God the best I can to get closer to him.
 Living in a non-Muslim country like Japan made it hard to experience and feel Ramadan’s spiritual atmosphere and its social pleasures like fasting together, breaking fasts together, praying tarawih (the special kind of prayer said only during Ramadan) and thinking about being generous together.
-It was also hard to find halal food in a small Muslim and Turkish community but we went to the mosque sometimes or to a friend’s house to break our fasts with others and I appreciated what we did have and made the most of it.
+It was also hard to find halal food in a small Muslim and Turkish community, but we went to the mosque sometimes or to a friend’s house to break our fasts with others and I appreciated what we did have and made the most of it.

 Share this story

 First boil the tapioca beads in water until they become transparent.
 Then strain and wash with cold water.